 How it works:

 We have a trained team who describe the action on stage for our visually impaired patrons.
 Description begins ten minutes prior to curtain up with scene setting and programme notes.
 Audio Description is only available for certain performances, please contact the Ticketing Services team at Box Office for dates and times.

 These are an innovative way for our visually impaired patrons to enjoy the full theatre experience.
 Those attending an Audio Described performance also have the opportunity to feel sets and costumes and have all the aspects of the production and staging described to them.
 Touch Tours are only available on the same dates as Audio Described performances.

 A talking version of our brochure is available.
 Please contact email@example.com

 Where possible, we offer British Sign Language (BSL) Interpreted performances.
 Please contact the Ticketing Services Team at Box Office who can advise dates and times for these performances and best seats to view the interpreter.

 BSL users can contact us via contactSCOTLAND-BSL, the on-line British Sign Language interpreting video relay service.
 Find out more on the contactSCOTLAND website.

 Relaxed performances are less formal and have a more supportive atmosphere allowing everyone to experience the joy of live performance.
-Everyone is welcome to attend, however customers with an autistic spectrum condition, sensory sensitivity, communication or learning disability may find these performances particularly beneficial.
+All are welcome to attend, however patrons with an autistic spectrum condition, sensory sensitivity, communication or learning disability may find these performances particularly beneficial.

 All guide, hearing and assistance dogs are welcome in both our buildings.